CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Add/AddItemAtBeginningBlock-2.en.md

 ---
 title: "Add Item At Beginning"
 linkTitle: "Add Item At Beginning"
-author: Cortex Development
+description: "Adds an Item at the beginning of an IList&lt;TItem&gt;, where TItem represents the type of Items that can be added to the List."
 date: 2021-04-30
-description: Adds an Item at the beginning of an IList&lt;TItem&gt;, where TItem represents the type of Items that can be added to the List.
-copy: .Copyright
 ---

 ![Icon](/blocks/ListsAddBlockIcon.png)

-# Add Item At Beginning
+# {{< param title >}}

 <p class="namespace">(Cortex.Blocks.Lists.Add.AddItemAtBeginningBlock`2)</p>